 The OSU acarology program traces its origin to the acarology group headed by George W. Wharton at Duke University in the late 1940’s and early 1950’s.
-It consists of three main branches, the Acarology Summer Program, the Physiology and Extension Laboratory (Dr. Glen Needham), and the Acarology Collection (Dr. Hans Klompen).
+It consists of three main elements: teaching (the Acarology Summer Program), a research collection (Acarology Collection), and research (Klompen Lab).

-The Acarology Summer Program offers 1-, 2- or 3- week workshops focussed on identification of various groups of mite and ticks.
+The Acarology Summer Program offers 1-, 2- or 3- week workshops focused on identification of various groups of mites and ticks.
 Currently it is the longest running, and best known, program of its kind in the world.
 It provides advanced students and practicing biologists from all over the world with the latest information on problems related to ticks and mites.

-Dr. Klompen’s group does collection based research on mite systematics, specifically on basal Parasitiformes, centered around the Ohio State Acarology Laboratory (OSAL) collection.
-Other projects include molecular systematics of Parasitiformes (including ticks) and Parasitengona, and biology of deep soil mites.
+Dr. Klompen’s group does collection based research on mite systematics, with a focus on basal Parasitiformes.
+Other projects include molecular systematics of Parasitiformes (including ticks and Uropodina) and biology of deep soil mites.

 07.07.07: OSU miteSite 2.0 launches